clawson62/content_creator_helper/README.md

 # Content Creator Helper
-### Content Creator: Lex Fridman
-Data and code to collect text about Lex Fridman pertaining to podcasts, comments, and emails to engage better with viewers

-**Data Collected:**

-Twitter
-- Tweets from Lex Fridman
+# Contents
+## Plan
+**(Completed) Collect data** relating to Lex comments on Youtube, Twitter, and mentions on Reddit

+**Create useful analytics** such as top questions from subscribers, average sentiment per video, etc

+**Repeat for popular figures** to collect and analyze their data in the effort to understand them better before podcasts

+**Automate** the process per new viedo and tweet and email Lex results

+**Further Projects**

+## Data Collection (Completed)
-- Tweets containing "lex" AND "fridman"
+- Twitter: ~16k Tweets containing "lex" AND "fridman" -Twint python package

-Youtube
-- Comments on videos by Lex Fridman main podcast channel
+- Youtube: Video comments on 463 Lex Fridman videos - Youtube API v3

-Reddit
-- Submissions containing "lex" and "fridman"
-- Comments containing "lex" and "fridman" (too large for github)
+- Reddit: ~6k posts containing "lex" AND "fridman" - PRAW API v7.2.0

-**Analytics Used:**

-Bag of Words sentiment
+## Analytics
+- Find Top Questions - search for "?" or question words

+- Sentiment - Bag of Words, Fastext Twitter model, and Seq-to_Seq Twitter model

-Part of Speech Tagging (Penn-Treebank)
+- Most Talked About Topics - Part of Speech (POS) tagging, Keyword extraction

-YAKE Keyword Extraction

-**Available Scrips:**

-Search Twitter for person or topic

-Search Reddit for topic

-Search Youtube comments from specified channel
+## Popular Figures Research
+Search their Twitter feed, wiki page collection, etc

+## Automation
+Once video or tweet has collected N comments, create automated email to Lex summarizing results

+## Further Projects
+- F&Q page based on top questions from collected data
+- Newsletter about interesting topics/people
+- Explore other data sources such as email, LinkedIn, and Instagram